Zumiez: An Apparel Stock You Need To Avoid

 I think the industry is going through a major churn.
 Presence of a large number of sellers and the opening of omni-channel modes to sell have made traditional players pull up their socks and gear themselves for a new business reality.

 I think ZUMZ has so far fared dismally on all counts.
-Its same store sales are trending down, margins are tumbling, and the company looks fairly blank on its strategies to manage this downward spiral.
+Its same-store sales are trending down, margins are tumbling, and the company looks fairly blank on its strategies to manage this downward spiral.

 I rate the company a sell and plan to review the sector if new policies are put through that define the paradigm for the industry.